andrew/ultimate-awesome/README.md

 - [awesome-design](https://github.com/awesomelistsio/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-finance](https://github.com/awesomelistsio/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
 - [awesome-fintech](https://github.com/awesomelistsio/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
-- [awesome-generative-ai](https://github.com/awesomelistsio/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-gitlab](https://github.com/awesomelistsio/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
-- [awesome-icons](https://github.com/awesomelistsio/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
-- [awesome-llmops](https://github.com/awesomelistsio/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
+- [awesome-iac](https://github.com/awesomelistsio/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
+- [awesome-typescript](https://github.com/awesomelistsio/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-web-design](https://github.com/awesomelistsio/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
 - [awesome-zero-knowledge-proofs](https://github.com/awesomelistsio/awesome-zero-knowledge-proofs) - A curated list of awesome libraries, tools, frameworks, and resources for Zero-Knowledge Proofs (ZKPs) including zk-SNARKs, zk-STARKs, and other privacy-preserving cryptographic protocols.